francescoBianchi7/Tesi_PPM/README.md

 index.html is the main game here you can create an AI generated image

 Final.html will let you see comparison between original & ai generated image

+Vote.html will let see other generetad images of the same painting

+Views.py: module that manages routes and database